Use the quicklinks below to jump to the desired section regarding transport in and around Khao Yai National Park.

 Heading northeast, trains depart for Ubon Ratchathani at 08:50, 10:55, 19:50, 22:50, 00:15 and 02:25.
 All Ubon-bound trains stop at Buriram, Surin and Sisaket.
 Trains depart for Khon Kaen at 06:15 and 21:50, with the night train continuing up to Udon Thani and Nong Khai.
 All northeast-bound trains also stop at Khorat.

-Frequent Khorat-bound buses from Bangkok’s Morchit (Northern) terminal and minibuses from Victory Monument make a stop in Pak Chong, which does not have a single bus terminal.
+Frequent Khorat-bound regular buses and minibuses from Bangkok’s Morchit (Northern) terminal make a stop in Pak Chong, which does not have a single bus terminal.

-Minibuses to Bangkok’s Victory Monument pick up at a few different places from around 04:00 to 19:30 for 150 baht in the centre of Pak Chong.
+Minibuses to Morchit pick up at a few different places from around 04:00 to 19:30 for 150 baht in the centre of Pak Chong.
 Two are located across the road from the giraffe statue and night market, near the first-class Bangkok bus stop on the south side of Mittraphap, while another is found on the north side of Mittraphap just east of the giraffe statue.

 If looking to head elsewhere by bus or minibus, walk a little less than a kilometre east from the giraffe statue to a small bus station painted orange on the north side of Mittraphap, just west of Tesaban 23.
 In front of the station, minibuses and second-class buses depart several times per hour to Khorat’s Bus Terminal 1 for 60 baht, with the last departure at 20:00.
 Hourly minibuses coming from Ayutthaya stop here briefly and run to Khorat’s Bus Terminal 2.
 Buses to Khon Kaen also pick up here at 08:30, 09:30 and 10:30 for 180 baht.
 If heading elsewhere and you’re not sure what to do, make your way to Khorat’s Bus Terminal 2 for a huge range of transfers.